-I have reviewed all documentary evidence and in accordance with sections 88 and 90 of the Act, I find that the tenants were deemed served with the 10 Day Notice on May 18, 2019, three days after its posting.
+I have reviewed all documentary evidence and in accordance with sections 88 and 90 of the Act, I find that the tenants were deemed served with the 10 Day Notice on September 14, 2020, three days after its posting.

-I accept the evidence before me that the tenants have failed to pay the rent owed in full within the five days granted under section 46(4) of the Act and did not dispute the 10 Day Notice within that five day period.
+I accept the evidence before me that the tenants have failed to pay the rent owed in full within the five days granted under section 46(4) of the Act and did not dispute the 10 Day Notice within that five-day period.

-Based on the foregoing, I find that the tenants are conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the 10 Day Notice, May 29, 2019.
+Based on the foregoing, I find that the tenants are conclusively presumed under sections 46(5) and 53(2) of the Act to have accepted that the tenancy ended on the corrected effective date of the 10 Day Notice, September 24, 2020.

-Therefore, I find that the landlord is entitled to an Order of Possession for unpaid rent as of May 27, 2019.
+Therefore, I find that the landlord is entitled to an Order of Possession for unpaid rent as of the date of this application, September 22, 2020.

 Part 3, section 41 of the Act establishes that "a landlord must not increase rent except in accordance with this Part."
+Part 3, section 42 (3) of the Act states that "A notice of a rent increase must be in the approved form."

-Part 3, section 42 (2) of the Act establishes that the landlord "must give a tenant notice of a rent increase at least 3 months before the effective date of the increase", and section 42 (3) of the Act states that "A notice of a rent increase must be in the approved form."
+I find that the landlord has raised the rent as part of the initial tenancy agreement and that this rent increase is not in accordance with Part 3 of the Act.

-I find that the landlord has raised the rent as part of an addendum to the initial tenancy agreement and that this rent increase is not in accordance with Part 3 of the Act.
-I find I am not able to determine the precise amount of rent owing and for this reason the landlord's application for a Monetary Order for unpaid rent is dismissed with leave to reapply.
+I find I am not able to confirm the precise amount of rent owing and for this reason the landlord's application for a Monetary Order for unpaid rent is dismissed with leave to reapply.